-I recommend coming up with a selection of images which can be simplified and are also versatile; so for example, I drew a wand which could be interpreted as fairy or magic, as well as the literal object – and it wasn’t too difficult!
-We also included a skull and crossbones (for pirates, obvs); a planet; a rocket; a moon and stars; a unicorn; a mermaid; and a witches hat – all items which feature heavily in our stories!
+I recommend coming up with a selection of images which can be simplified to aid drawing onto your story stones, and are also versatile; so for example, I drew a wand which could be interpreted as fairy or magic, as well as the literal object – and it wasn’t too difficult!
+We also included some of the items which feature heavily in our stories:

-Once you’ve drawn your pictures (and ridiculed them / scored them out of ten if you’re competing with your significant other), they’ll need to be left to dry for 24 hours.
+Once you’ve drawn your pictures on your story stones (and ridiculed them / scored them out of ten if you’re competing with your significant other), they’ll need to be left to dry for 24 hours.
 You’ll then need to spray them (I recommend outside!) and leave them for a further 24 hours.

 Et voila!
 Your stones are ready to be played with!